Year-Round Pell Grants Now Available!

 How Much Pell Grant Aid Could I Receive?

-For the 2017-18 school year only, the maximum amount you may be eligible for is up to $8,880 if you have an Expected Family Contribution (EFC) of $0, and are enrolled in at least 6 units in Summer 2017, at least 12 units in Fall 2017, and at least 12 units for Spring 2018.
+For the 2018-2019 school year only the maximum amount you may be eligible for is up to $9142 if you have an Expected Family Contribution (EFC) of $0 from the FAFSA, and are enrolled in at least 12 units each term.

-Note: The availability of Pell Grants for Summer 2017 is new (announced in May).
+Note: The availability of Pell Grants for Summer 2018 continues to be offered.
 By taking summer classes, you can get ahead in your studies AND receive extra financial support to help you manage your expenses.